 Gaver Fall Fun Festival

-Enjoy fall on the farm by conquering the twists and turns of the corn maze, bouncing on the jumping pillows, petting and feeding the farm animals and cruising down the giant slides.
-There are more than 65 attractions, appropriate for any age including 2 jumping pillows, chicken show, farm animals, mini mazes, playgrounds, duck races, ball games, photo centers and much more.
+Enjoy fall on the farm by conquering the twists and turns of the corn maze, bouncing on the jumping pillows, petting and feeding the farm animals, and cruising down the giant slides.
+There are more than 65 attractions appropriate for any age including 2 jumping pillows, a chicken show, farm animals, mini mazes, playgrounds, duck races, ball games, photo centers, and much more.

 Fall Festival at Summers Farm

-For more than 26 years, Summers Farm has become the destination for fall fun in Frederick County, Maryland.
-With more than 45+ fun activities including hayrides, pumpkin picking, NASA-themed corn maze, slides, farm animal, campfires, and more.
+For more than 27 years, Summers Farm has become the destination for fall fun in Frederick County, Maryland.
+Enjoy 45+ fun activities including hayrides, pumpkin picking, themed corn maze, slides, farm animals, campfires, and more.
 The farm is the perfect destination for family fun, corporate outings, field trips, Scout outings, and more!
-This year marks the first season at the fall festival's new location near historic Middletown.
+This year marks the second season at the fall festival's new location near historic Middletown.

 Fall Festival at Magnolia Meadows Farm

-Located in the farmland of northern Frederick County, Magnolia Meadow Farms is a unique place where fun, family and farming unite.
-Home to Maryland's largest corn maze, apple cannons, hayrides, mountain slides, a pumpkin patch, and more with 20 activities to enjoy.
+Located in the farmland of northern Frederick County, Magnolia Meadow Farms is a unique place where fun, family, and farming unite.
+Home to Maryland's largest corn maze, apple cannons, hayrides, mountain slides, a pumpkin patch, and many more activities to enjoy.

-Farm visitors can enjoy unlimited hay rides, pick-your-own pumpkins, children's activities, a corn maze, shopping with decorations, baked goods, pumpkin carving kits and more.
+Farm visitors can enjoy unlimited hay rides, pick-your-own pumpkins, children's activities, and a corn maze, along with shopping for decorations, baked goods, pumpkin carving kits, and more.
 Visit the craft attic featuring handmade items from more than 45 local artisans.

 Fall Pumpkin Patch at Green Meadows Farm

-Head out to the farm and get hands-on and up close with friendly farm animals, with free animal feed, hayrides and pig races.
+Head out to the farm and get hands-on and up close with friendly farm animals, with free animal feed, hayrides, and pig races.
 Enjoy slides, duck races and more.
-A free pumpkin is included with each paid admission in October. slides, duck races and more.
+A free pumpkin is included with each paid admission in October.
 Also, check out the Trail of Jack-O-Lanterns at Green Meadows Farm for evening fun.